VictorOzo/requirement-analysis/README.md

 #### 4.Risk Mitigation: Reduces the risk of project failure by minimizing misunderstandings and scope creep.

 ## Key Activities in Requirement Analysis
-### 1.Requirement Gathering: Requirement gathering is the initial and crucial phase of any software development project.
+### 1. Requirement Gathering: Requirement gathering is the initial and crucial phase of any software development project.
 It involves identifying, documenting, and analyzing the specific needs and expectations of the end-users and stakeholders for the software product
-### 2.Requirement Elicitation
+### 2. Requirement Elicitation Requirement elicitation is the process of identifying, documenting, and analyzing the specific needs and expectations of the end-users and stakeholders for a software product.
+It's the first and most crucial step in the software development lifecycle.
-### 3.Requirement Documentation
+### 3. Requirement Documentation:
 ### 4.Requirement Analysis and Modeling
 ### 5.Requirement Validation.